juice-shop/juicy-statistics/README.md

 ## GitHub Contributors

-As reported by [`git-stats -a -s '2021'`](https://www.npmjs.com/package/git-stats) analysis of `master` as of Wed, 13 Oct 2021 after deduplication with `.mailmap`.
+As reported by [`git-stats -a -s '2021'`](https://www.npmjs.com/package/git-stats) analysis of `master` as of Thu, 30 Jan 2025 after deduplication with `.mailmap`.

 ![Top git contributors](images/git-stats.png)